-Two More Horses Die At Santa Anita Park As It Prepares To Host Breeders' Cup
+2 More Horses Die At Santa Anita Park As It Prepares To Host Breeders' Cup

 Outgoing Breeders' Cup Ltd. CEO Craig Fravel said in a recent interview that the prestigious race chose not to change venues because "when people are trying to do the right thing, you need to stick with them."

-After this year's Breeders' Cup up, Fravel will move on to oversee racing operations for Santa Anita Park's owner, the Stronach Group.
+After this year's Breeders' Cup, Fravel will move on to oversee racing operations for Santa Anita Park's owner, the Stronach Group.

 People for the Ethical Treatment of Animals has called on law enforcement to investigate the dead horses' trainers.